wouterfennis/omp-travel-time/README.md

 ### Modular Design

 The system uses a clean, modular architecture with production logic organized in the `src/` folder:

 - **Clear Separation**: Production logic is separated from scripts, tests, and configuration
 - **Organized by Function**: Related functionality is grouped into logical modules
 - **Backward Compatible**: Existing scripts and interfaces continue to work unchanged
 - **Extensible**: New providers and services can be easily added
 - **Testable**: Individual modules can be tested in isolation

 For detailed information about the source code organization, see [Source Organization](docs/SOURCE_ORGANIZATION.md).
+For prompt travel segment logic details see `docs/travel-segment.md`.

 ## How It Works